 II.
 KumKum: Kumkum or sindoor (vermillion) is another important thing you need during the Varamahalakshmi Puja.
 As this puja is performed by married women and Goddess Lakshmi is the symbol of married women, kumkum is used to decorate the deity.

 III.
 Chandan: Sandalwood powder is an auspicious thing in any vrat or puja.
 There is no exception to this.
 After having an oil bath, women make sandalwood paste and use it to decorate the deity, and it is also used to purify all the objects that are used in the puja.
 The silver pot is also decorated with sandal paste.

-V. Coconut: Coconut is considered as one of the most auspicious fruit to be used in every puja.
-Varalakshmi puja remains incomplete without the use of a coconut.
-Place it on the top of the kalash or a auspicious metalic pot.
+V. Coconut: Coconut is considered one of the most auspicious fruit to be used in every puja.
+Varalakshmi puja remains incomplete without the use of coconut.
+Place it on the top of the Kalash or an auspicious metallic pot.
 Smear turmeric powder on it.
 Now, cover it with a new blouse piece.
 Now, place the Varalakshmi face over it and tie it tightly to the coconut.

 VI.
 Naivedyams: On this auspicious occasion, 'naivedyams' or food offerings are given to Goddess Lakshmi.
 Along with the dry fruits, there are several traditional recipes that are made in many households.
 The popular items of naivedyam are appam, payasam, purnam boorelu, etc. Apart from these, several fruits are also offered to the Goddess.

 VII.
 Mango Leaves: Mammidi thoranam or mango leaves' garlands are used to decorate the puja space.
 In many households, people decorate the main entrance with mango leaves' garland to welcome Goddess Lakshmi.
 They also decorate their house with flowers and mango leaves on this auspicious day.